ahmetaslan13/blog-starter/README.md

 * Create Github Repo and Clone

 ** Create a repo in the Github.
-Assume the repo name is fdm-group.
+Assume the repo name is test.

 ``` bash
 git clone URL of your repo